windhamdavid/til/docs/host/WordPress-Block.md

 :::info[Idea 💡]

-Dear WordPress Team,
-I think we should include a .scss file to make the Gutenberg Block editor `:root` css variables more customizable alongside a decent reference.
+I think WordPress should include a .scss file to make the Gutenberg Block editor `:root` css variables more customizable alongside a decent reference.
 And while we're at it, let's talk about customizing the Gutenberg editor experience as well starting with `@media (prefers-color-scheme: dark)` since the white is almost blinding.
+I'm pretty sure I'm not the only one who thinks this.

 :::